sebastiancarrillo/Juan-S.-Carrillo-R/_pages/about.md

 My current research includes building neural architectures to mitigate distortions such as blur and tilt in optical imaging — a critical challenge in remote sensing, astronomy, and long-distance surveillance systems.
 I use tools like **PyTorch**, **TensorFlow**, and **MATLAB**, and have experience with parallel programming in C, object-oriented design, and low-level Unix-based environments.

+In addition to research, I have an active role in teaching.
 At SDSU, I was funded through the **Center for Research in Mathematics and Computational Science (CSRC)** and served as a **Teaching Assistant for Calculus I**.
-At UCI, I TA'd for **CS146**, a Unix-focused course taught by Prof. Wayne Hayes, where I guided students through command-line workflows, scripting, and hands-on interaction with Linux-based systems.

-I also enjoy mentoring and sharing knowledge — I believe teaching is one of the best ways to refine your own understanding and contribute to the growth of others.
+At UCI, I TA’d for **CS146 (Unix)** — a technical, command-line focused course taught by Prof. Wayne Hayes — and also supported a **graduate-level Capstone course** where I assisted students in developing and delivering effective scientific communications, reports, and presentations.
+I enjoy mentoring and believe teaching is one of the best ways to reinforce understanding and inspire future researchers.

 ### Technical Skills

 - **Languages**: Python, C, MATLAB, HTML, JavaScript, PHP, SQL
 - **Libraries & Frameworks**: PyTorch, Keras, OpenCV, NumPy, SciPy
-- **Tools**: Git, Unix/Linux, OpenLab, Bash scripting
+- **Tools**: Git, Unix/Linux, Bash, OpenLab
-- **Areas of Interest**: Image processing, neural networks, applied machine learning, computational optics
+- **Focus Areas**: Image processing, neural networks, machine learning, computational optics

 ### Vision